 (b) Personal matters about an identifiable individual, including employees of the Corporation;

-(c) A proposed or pending acquisition or disposition of land;
+(c) A proposed or pending acquisition or disposition of land or capital assets;

 (d) Labour relations or employee negotiations;

 (e) Litigation or potential litigation, including matters before administrative tribunals, affecting the Corporation;